Engin-Boot/sync-devices-s1b2/Documentation/Manual_InventoryManager.md

 ## Usage

-All paths are set as per usage in this repository, reset these paths as per your requirements: the path of directory to be watched for patient info file(src_path), patient file path (file: patientdetailsReport.csv, patientCSVpath) and inventory file path(file: Inventory.csv, InventoryPath)in global variable section of script.
+All paths are set as per this repository,  you can reset these paths as per your requirements: the path of directory to be watched for patient info file, patient file path and inventory file path in global variable section of script.

 This script uses local SMTP server to recieve mail which can be changed to run on any other SMTP server, to initiate local SMTP server use command mentioned in the next line in command prompt.
+Run SMTP server.

 ```
 python -m smtpd -c DebuggingServer -n localhost:1025
 ```

-Now execute this python file as
+Now execute Inventory Manager python file as

 ```
 python InventoryManager.py